LauraBertola/Tutorials/WGS (high depth)/Variant_Calling_Filtering.md

 -Ov -o variants_snps_qual30_maf05_gq30_alldp18-60_psdp3-10masked.vcf -- -t q -n "." -e 'FORMAT/DP > 10'
 ```

+Note that these last step will not remove SNPs, so if you'd do `wc -l` there should be no change.
+They just mask those positions for which we feel we cannot get reliable information.

+## Data exploration
 Now, we have our final dataset, and we can look at a few more things in detail.
 E.g. we can look at a specific chromosome or region.
 But first, we should compress and index it:
 ```
 gzip variants_snps_qual30_maf05_gq30_alldp18-60_psdp3-10masked.vcf